Lee Chong Wei: Honours

 Lee was conferred Member of the Order of the Defender of the Realm (Ahli Mangku Negara) (AMN) effective 3 June 2006 in conjunction with the 12th Yang di-Pertuan Agong Syed Sirajuddin Syed Putra Jamalullail's 63rd birthday.

-On 30 August 2008, Lee was made Officer of the Order of the Defender of State (Darjah Setia Pangkuan Negeri) (DSPN), which carried the title "Dato'" by the Governor of Penang, Abdul Rahman Abbas, following his achievement at the 2008 Summer Olympics.
+On 30 August 2008, Lee, aged 26 at that time was made Officer of the Order of the Defender of State (Darjah Setia Pangkuan Negeri) (DSPN), which carried the title "Dato'" by the Governor of Penang, Abdul Rahman Abbas, following his achievement at the 2008 Summer Olympics.

 On 6 June 2009, Lee became the second of only two recipients to date of the Order of Merit (Darjah Bakti) (DB), receiving the honour from Mizan Zainal Abidin in conjunction with His Majesty the 13th Yang di-Pertuan Agong's official birthday.

 On 5 July 2012, Lee was conferred the rank of Lieutenant Commander (Honorary) of the Royal Malaysian Navy Volunteer Reserve Unit.
 On 7 October 2016, Lee was promoted to the rank of Commander (Honorary) in recognition of his achievement at the 2016 Summer Olympics.

-On 15 October 2016, Lee was conferred Knight Commander of the Exalted Order of Malacca (Darjah Cemerlang Seri Melaka) (DCSM), carrying the title of "Datuk Wira", from the 6th Governor of Malacca, Mohammad Khalil Yaakob.
+On 15 October 2016, Lee was conferred Knight Commander of the Exalted Order of Malacca (Darjah Cemerlang Seri Melaka) (DCSM), carrying the title of "Datuk Wira", from the 6th Governor of Malacca, Mohd Khalil Yaakob.

 Lee was made Commander of the Order of Meritorious Service (Panglima Jasa Negara) (PJN) effective 9 September 2017, which carries the title "Datuk", by the 15th Yang di-Pertuan Agong Muhammad V in conjunction with His Majesty's official birthday.

 On 1 October 2021, Lee was announced as one of 10 recipients to be made a Justice of the Peace (JP) in conjunction with the 68th-birthday of the 10th Governor of Sabah, Juhar Mahiruddin.

 On 2 December 2021, Lee was conferred an honorary doctorate in sports science by Syed Sirajuddin Jamalullail, the 8th Raja of Perlis and chancellor of the Science University of Malaysia (Universiti Sains Malaysia, USM), in conjunction with the university's 58th convocation ceremony.

+On 26 May 2023, Lee was inducted into the BWF's Hall of Fame along with long-time rival, Lin Dan at Kuala Lumpur.